wp-plugins/sexybookmarks/readme.txt

 == Description ==

 Shareaholic is the world's leading **all-in-one Content Amplification Platform**, which includes related content recommendations, social sharing, following, social analytics and site monetization apps such as promoted content, native ads and affiliate links.
 This module makes it a snap for any website — big or small — to engage and grow their traffic, market their content, gain insights, and monetize their audience, all from one powerful but easy-to-use dashboard.
+All our Apps are designed to work well together, on any website.

 = Recent Updates =